bio-portfolio/bio-portfolio.github.io/blog/permanent-therapies.md

 - **Liver function:** Normal

 ### Tests Wishlist
-- **DunedinPACE:** Measure rate of epigenetic aging, where 1 is population average, and 0.5 is record slowest
+- **DunedinPACE:** Measure rate of epigenetic aging, where a score of 1.0 is population average.